alx-sch/miniRT/README.md

 **Steps to Calculate Ray Direction:**

 1. **FOV Scaling Factor:**
-   The tangent of half the horizontal FOV defines how much the view scales with distance.
+   The tangent of half the vertical FOV defines how much the view scales with distance.

 $$
 \text{scale} = \tan\left(\frac{\text{FOV}_v}{2}\right) \text{(converted into radians)}